PavanSugreev04/Finance_Tracker/README.md

 ## Installation

-Follow these steps to set up Spend Smart on your local machine:
+Follow these steps to set up Finance Tracker on your local machine:

 ### Prerequisites